California U-Haul Truck Accident Lawyers

 - Surveillance Footage — If the accident happened near a property with security cameras, request copies of any surveillance footage that captured the incident.

-- Rental Agreement & Documents — Keep any documentation and payment receipts showing you rented the truck.
-If you have photos of the U-Haul truck before you started using it, you can use that as additional evidence of its condition prior to the accident.
+- Rental Agreement and Documents — Keep any documentation and payment receipts showing you rented the truck.
+If you have photos of the U-Haul truck before you started using it, you can use those as additional evidence of its condition prior to the accident.

 - Driver Information — Write down the other driver’s name, address, contact details, insurance, and license information.